3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d04/instructor_notes/express_create_read.md

 the `res` argument is another object that contains information about the response we want to send to the server.

-We initially started with using res.send to just send text to the browser, when using ejs however, we can use res.render to render an html/ejs file.
+We initially started with using res.send to just send text to the browser, when using hbs however, we can use res.render to render an html/hbs file.

 We can also use res.redirect to trigger another route before sending a response back to the browser